 What do you do with the honey you collect?

 We just strain it to get the bee legs and bits out of it, and then we bottle it.
-We don’t even heat it because we want to preserve all the pollen that’s in it.
+We don’t even heat it because we want to preserve all the pollen that’s

 How can gardeners attract more bees to their own gardens?